i30817/libretrofuzz/README.rst

 These programs, for each game label on a playlist, download the most similar named image to display in retroarch.

-There are several options to fit unusual labels, but you can just run them to get the most restrictive default.
+There are several options to fit unusual labels and increase fuzziness, but you can just run them to get the most restrictive default (with the least fuzz).

 If you use ``libretro-fuzz``, it will download for a single playlist by asking for the playlist and system if they're not provided.
 If you use ``libretro-fuzzall``, it will dowload for all playlists with standard libretro names, and will skip custom playlists.